 - coping with the challenges of including the sick, mentally and physically, and the lonely, extending the opportunity for people to receive a visit, or consolation

-- the hospitality ministry is vital and flourishing, and yet invites more volunteers to ensure the rota is not too heavy: for after mass, for Bingo, for meetings, for occasional parish gatherings.
+- the hospitality ministry is vital, and yet invites more volunteers to ensure the rota is not too heavy: for after mass, for Bingo, for meetings, for occasional parish gatherings.

 - the Greeting ministry for mass is invaluable.
 There is a call to be more friendly and greet each other in the congregation, noticing when people are missing etc.

 In our life as Christian Citizens in the world, how do we show inclusivity and welcome to others as neighbours, and welcome the refugees, migrants and strangers in need as part of today’s “Flight into Europe”?

 The witness of Christian Unity is vital and integral to being a Catholic today, and we look forward to welcoming other Christians with shared action and prayer with the other churches.

 In harmony with the Pastoral Area Plan we will reach out to welcome new people to find out about Christ and our faith with us, and begin learning how, as a parish and Pastoral Area , with the Archdiocesan teaching of RCIA (Adult Initiation).

 Like the whole of the Catholic Church, we must face up to scandals, such as the sexual abuse crisis and cover-up, with more openness and transparency in the way we work, so excellence in safeguarding procedures is a vital service to our quality of welcoming all.

 When people are hurting, and don’t know where to go, we pray we will find ways to help….whether it be struggles with faith, grief, the demands of life , or injury…